 The Annual Meeting of Stockholders of A.P.
-Pharma, Inc. ("we," "us" and "our") will be held on May 20, 2010 at 9:00 a.m. local time at our headquarters located at 123 Saginaw Drive, Redwood City, California 94063, for the following purposes, as more fully described in the accompanying Proxy Statement:
+Pharma, Inc. ("we," "us" and "our") will be held on June 29, 2011 at 9:00 a.m. local time at our headquarters located at 123 Saginaw Drive, Redwood City, California 94063, for the following purposes, as more fully described in the accompanying Proxy Statement:

-- 1. To elect seven nominees for director, named herein to serve until the 2011 Annual Meeting of Stockholders and until their successors are duly elected and qualified; - To approve an amendment to our 2007 Equity Incentive Plan (the "2007 Plan") to increase by 2,000,000 the authorized number of shares of common stock reserved for issuance under our 2007 Plan; - 3.
+- To elect four nominees for Director, named herein to serve until the 2012 Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
+To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the total number of authorized shares of the Company's common stock from 100,000,000 to 1,500,000,000; - 3.
+To approve an amendment to our 2007 Equity Incentive Plan (the "2007 Plan") to: a) increase by 90,000,000 the authorized number of shares of common stock reserved for issuance under our 2007 Plan, b) increase the maximum number of shares of our common stock, par value \$0.01 per share (the "Shares") that can be granted to an individual as an equity award in any calendar year from 300,000 shares to 50% of the authorized number of shares reserved for issuance under the 2007 Plan and c) allow for automatic annual increases to the number of shares authorized for issuance under the 2007 Plan for each of the next three years; - 4.
+To approve an amendment to the Company's 1997 Employee Stock Purchase Plan ("ESPP") to increase by 500,000 the number of shares of common stock reserved for issuance under the Company's ESPP; - 5.
 To ratify the appointment of Odenberg, Ullakko, Muranishi & Co.
-LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2010; and - 4.
+LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; and - 6.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 12, 2010 will be entitled to notice of, and to vote at, such meeting or any adjournments or postponements thereof.
+Only stockholders of record at the close of business on May 24, 2011 will be entitled to notice of, and to vote at, such meeting or any adjournments or postponements thereof.
 A list of stockholders entitled to vote at the meeting will be available for inspection at our offices located at 123 Saginaw Drive, Redwood City, California 94063 for at least 10 days prior to the meeting and will also be available for inspection at the meeting.